Toronto FC vs Club León: Lineups for the second leg in the Concachampions

 Toronto FC and the Esmeraldas de León will seek to be the fourth classified to the round of the Quarterfinals in the Concacaf Champions League, in the second leg of the Eighth Finals of the tournament.

-The Canadian team led by the American coach Chris Arms The goalless draw and any triumph are enough for him to be able to secure his pass to the next phase with the criterion of the visitor goal.
+The Canadian team led by the American coach Chris Arms It is enough for him to draw without goals and any triumph to be able to ensure his pass to the next phase with the criterion of the visitor goal.

 Read also: Chivas: Amaury Vergara had a lockdown with players and ratified Peláez